-Upon submission of your admission application, you will receive an email confirmation from email@example.com that the Admissions, Registration and Records Office has received your application.
+Upon successful submission of your admission application, an email confirmation from email@example.com will be sent informing you that the Admissions, Registration and Records Office has received your application.
 Your MHCC student ID number and registration information will be emailed within 1-2 business days (provide your social security number on the application for faster service).
 Your student ID number and password will allow you to register for classes by returning to this site (MyMHCC), logging in and registering.

 This application is for new students and returning students who have not attended MHCC within the last four terms or more.